Mr0Wido/mr0wido.github.io/_posts/2023-06-30-insecure-direct-object-references-idor-guide.md

 ![sqli](/assets/video/idor-guide/idor.png)

 ### What is an IDOR? {#idor}

-`IDOR` is a vulnerability that allows an attacker to get unauthorized access and perform actions on the target web application.
+An `Insecure Direct Object Reference (IDOR)` is a vulnerability that enables unauthorized access and the execution of actions on a targeted web application by an attacker.

-There are functions in a Web application that users can run from their accounts.
-For example, the profile editing function.

-Profile editing function is a simple function that each user can run from their account.
-An authorization check should be done in this function to avoid IDOR vulnerability.
-For example, when a user with `id=10` wants to use this function, the web application should check if this action belongs to the user with id=10.
-If not, the user can do this on different ids.
-This user can access and edit profiles of different ids without authorization. `This is IDOR`.
+Web applications often include `functions` that users can perform within their accounts, such as profile editing.
+However, to `prevent IDOR vulnerabilities`, proper `authorization checks` should be implemented for these functions.
+For instance, when a user with an `ID of 10` attempts to use the profile editing function, the web application should verify if this `action belongs to the user` with ID 10. `IF NOT`, the user may be able to `manipulate different IDs`, gaining unauthorized access to and editing profiles of other users.
+This is an example of an `IDOR`.

 IDOR is a `dangerous and critical` vulnerability.
 Although a common vulnerability, it can be `much more complex and hard to detect`.
 The reason for this web applications get more complex as they grow.
 These complications lead to increased vulnerability.
 And because of these complications, it is difficult to detect the vulnerability.

-Let's continue with an example from web security academy.
+Let's continue with an example from `Web Security Academy`.

 <br>